 UC College of Nursing restricts applications for local students in our online post-master's Family Nurse Practitioner (FNP-DL) program.

 The college does not accept applications for this program from the following counties:

 This restriction is a result of local competition for preceptors and viable regional clinical sites in primary care.
 Students who reside in the above counties are encouraged to apply to our onsite programs.
 Refer to our Academic Programs page for additional information related to residential program opportunities and respective application deadlines.

 NursingCAS online application - The application must be submitted electronically at http://nursingcas.org, including a non-refundable application fee of $70, paid to NursingCAS.
 Once your application has been completed and transcripts verified, you will be notified via email to create an account and submit a separate, non-refundable $20 (domestic) or $25 (international) application fee to the University of Cincinnati.
 When creating an account, please add NursingCAS email addresses to your safe sender list.
 You must fill out each section in NursingCAS in order to have a complete application.

-> References (submitted via NursingCAS online application) - One reference is required; we will accept up to six.
-References should come from individuals who can attest to your academic and professional skills.
+References (submitted via NursingCAS online application) - Three references are required; we will accept up to six.
+References should come from healthcare leaders who can attest to your academic and professional skills.
+Appropriate individuals to consider as a reference would include previous educators, managers, supervising physicians, and Advanced Practice Nurses in the specialty to which you are applying for admission.
 Be certain to inform persons who provide recommendations of the deadline for receipt of credentials.
 You will enter contact information for identified recommenders during the NursingCAS online application.

-> Official transcripts (sent directly to NursingCAS, NOT to the College of Nursing)
+Official transcripts (sent directly to NursingCAS, NOT to the College of Nursing)